shlemiel/vimrc/README.md

 * [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors): Yet another attempt at bringing Sublime Text's multiple selection feature into Vim.
 * [vim-wiki](https://github.com/vimwiki/vimwiki): A personal wiki for Vim.
 * [calendar.vim](https://github.com/mattn/calendar-vim): Creates a calendar window you can use within Vim.
-* [snipmate.vim](https://github.com/garbas/vim-snipmate): Aims to provide support for textual snippets, similar to TextMate or other Vim plugins like UltiSnips.
 * [ack.vim](https://github.com/mileszs/ack.vim): Run your favorite search tool from Vim, with an enhanced results list.
 * [vim-signature](https://github.com/kshenoy/vim-signature): A plugin to place, toggle and display marks.
 * [vim-expand-region](https://github.com/terryma/vim-expand-region): A Vim plugin that allows you to visually select increasingly larger regions of text using the same key combination.